 6:00- Cook and eat, finally dinner time!
 This is also when I clean up a bit and prep my meals for the next day if needed.

 7:00- This is the free-time that everyone keeps asking about and which inspired this post in the first place.
-By this time, I have taken care of my mind, body and soul, gotten most of my work done, and have some time to engage in social activities, explore new places, or write a new post for you guys.
-But I am only human…so part of this time also ends up going to just lounging around listening to music, catching up on a show or movie, or reading something that will really motivate and inspire me.
+By this time, I have taken care of my mind, body and soul, connected with others, and gotten most of my work done…so I have some time to engage in prayer or volunteering, explore new places, or write a new post for you guys.
+But I am only human…so part of this time also ends up going to just lounging around listening to music, catching up on videos or television, or reading something that inspirational.

 10:00- I have a very minimal evening routine so I’m usually fast asleep before 10:30 and this is how I get in those 8 hours of sleep every night while still maintaining everything else I want to do.